Dick Frahm

 Herald Samuel Frahm (April 11, 1906 - October 19, 1977) was an American football halfback for the Staten Island Stapletons, the Boston Redskins, and the Philadelphia Eagles of the National Football League and the St. Louis/Kansas City Blues of the 1934 version of the American Football League.
 He played college football at the University of Nebraska.

+He coached the St. Louis Gunners during the 1937 season of the MFL.